lelarry26/css-lab-flexbox-practice_v2/README.md

 </details>

 #

 ## Navigation

+- open the `navigation.html` file
-Recreate the navigation bar shown below using the provided HTML.
+- Recreate the navigation bar shown below using the provided HTML.

 <details>
 <summary>